 Even after testing a new intervention on thousands of people, the full effects of the treatment may not be known.
-For example, a drug may get approved because it was shown to reduce the risk of cancer coming back after treatment.
+For example, a drug may get approved because it was shown to reduce the risk of recurrence.
 But there could be rare side effects that did not emerge during trials, or common side effects that only manifest after long-term use.
 These types of issues may take many more years to understand.
-They are often addressed in Phase IV clinical trials.
+They are often addressed in Phase IV clinical trials, which are also known as post-marketing surveillance trials.

 - Phase IV studies look at the long-term safety of drugs that have already been approved.
-They may also look at other aspects of the treatment, such as quality of life or cost effectiveness. - These studies may involve a very large population. - This is typically the safest type of clinical trial because the treatment has already been well studied and may have already been used with many people. - Because you can get the treatment used in a Phase IV trial without enrolling, participation is an altruistic endeavor that helps researchers learn more about the treatment for the benefit of future patients.
+They may also look at other aspects of the treatment, such as quality of life or cost effectiveness. - These studies may involve a very large population. - This is typically the safest type of clinical trial because the treatment has already been well studied and may have already been used with many people. - Because you can get the treatment used in a Phase IV trial without enrolling, participation in Phase IV trials is an altruistic endeavor that helps researchers learn more about the treatment for the benefit of future patients.